Elasticsearch

 System: This section contains the parameters defined specifically for the integration.
 These parameters must be configured to create the integration connection.

-1. Input your domain level Server URL.
+1. Input the domain level Server URL.

-2. Input your User Name.
+2. Input the User Name.

 Enable Password Vault: An optional feature that allows users to take the stored credentials from their own password vault.
-Please refer to the password vault connection guide if needed.
+Refer to the password vault connection guide if needed.

 Test the connection.